 If you're willing to try it, you can look for a hypnotherapist or certified hypnotist near you or ask your friends.

-Taking care of my plants and witnessing them bloom into gorgeous flowers helped me forget about my heartaches.
+Taking care of my little green babies and witnessing them bloom into gorgeous flowers helped me forget about my heartaches.
 Nurturing them kept me busy.
 Whenever I am in my garden, I'm in my sanctuary.
 It was like I was rebuilding myself through those tiny seeds.

 It wasn't easy, though.
 There were times when I either put too much water or forgot to water them.
 But these obstacles made me push myself to do better because I know those plants are relying on me.
 So even if you haven't tried building a garden before, with the right mindset, you can do it too!